2 women accuse Seattle hip-hop artist Raz Simone of abuse, coercion

 Two women stepped forward to tell their stories, using their full names.

-Amanda Branch and Angelica Campbell told KUOW that Simone abused them.
-Branch said he coerced her into stripping out of state, and turning over her money; Campbell said he pushed her into prostitution.
+Amanda and Angelica Campbell told KUOW that Simone abused them.
+Amanda said he coerced her into stripping out of state, and turning over her money; Campbell said he pushed her into prostitution.

 Simone denied these claims in a three-hour interview with KUOW.
 He called this a conspiracy to oppress and cancel a Black man.